Paul Salamunovich: Career

+Paul Salamunovich and the St. Charles Boys Choir.
+Future UCLA football coach Terry Donahue is at the far right and future Chairman of the Joint Chiefs of Staff Admiral Michael Mullen is near the middle in a green and white shirt.

-When Wagner was offered a better-paying church job, he decided to install the 21-year-old Salamunovich as choir director at St. Charles Borromeo Church in North Hollywood, California in 1949 so that he was free to leave his position there.
-With great trepidation due to his complete lack of any previous conducting experience, Salamunovich reluctantly accepted the position at Wagner's insistence.
-For the next sixty years, he led the choir in regular services and a number of high-profile performances, including multiple appearances at the American Choral Directors Association (ACDA) Biennial National Conventions.
-Most notably, the St. Charles Choir sang for Pope John Paul II in a private audience at the Vatican, for the official Mass of Greeting with John Paul II presiding in St. Vibiana's Cathedral in Los Angeles, and in St. Peter's Square on the Feasts of St. Peter and St. Paul with John Paul II presiding at high Mass.
+Over the next sixty years, he led the choir in regular services and a number of high-profile performances, including an unprecedented 4 consecutive appearances with 4 different groups at the American Choral Directors Association (ACDA) Biennial National Conventions.
+Most notably, the St. Charles Borromeo Choir sang for Pope John Paul II in a private audience at the Vatican, for the official Mass of Greeting with John Paul II presiding in St. Vibiana's Cathedral in Los Angeles, and in St. Peter's Square on the Feasts of St. Peter and St. Paul with John Paul II presiding at high Mass.
 They hold the distinction of being the only American choir to be honored with this invitation.
 The St. Charles Choir has performed on the soundtracks of the motion pictures "Flatliners", "Grand Canyon" and "True Confessions", for which Salamunovich also coached Robert De Niro on the sung responses of the Latin Mass.
 The choir also performed on television programs, including The NBC Doc Severinsen Christmas Special, "The Sounds of Christmas" that played for many years on Christmas Eve in place of "The Tonight Show."
 His St. Charles Boy's Choir served as the Disneyland Boy's Choir on the original "It's A Small World" album.
 This album was one of 25 recordings designated for landmark preservation status by the Library of Congress in 2022.
-They also performed on television in the Dinah Shore Chevy Special, The Lucy Show, and in films including the Bette Davis film "Dead Ringer", and on the soundtrack of "The Godfather".
-Former boy's choir members include Admiral Michael Mullen, Chairman of the Joint Chiefs of Staff, and former UCLA football coach Terry Donahue.
-Salamunovich retired from St. Charles in June 2009, after 60 years there.
+They also performed with Lucille Ball on The Lucy Show in the 1965 episode "Lucy The Choirmaster" and on the soundtracks of The Godfather in 1971 and the 1964 film Dead Ringer starring Bette Davis.
+They also performed with the Los Angeles Philharmonic, the San Francisco Opera and the Los Angeles Master Chorale.